 (Appendix 2) Travel Application for (Student Name)

 Place you want to visit

 Date and time of departure

-Date and time of departure
+Date and time of return

 Name of hosting person

 Address

 Contact Phone Numbers

 Reason of travel:

 Rotary Club, you will visit and make presentation to

 Date and time of Rotary Club Meeting

-Further places of interest you want to visit (or.
-Adventure newly, review as at)

 Further places of interest you want to visit (eg. Adventure parks, museums etc.)

 President RYE Chairman

 Signature & Date Signature & Date

 District Governor

-Signature & Date

-00 10

-(Appendix 3)

-General Information and Rules for D9455 Inbound Students To be read in Conjunction with the Guidelines for the D9455 Youth Exchange Programme and the Rules as Stated on your Application Form
+(Appendix 3) General Information and Rules for D9455 Inbound Students To be read in Conjunction with the Guidelines for the D9455 Youth Exchange Programme and the Rules as Stated on your Application Form